Supreme Court sides with cement mixing company over striking workers in latest blow to unions - Local News 8

 The case had been closely watched by supporters of unions who have witnessed the conservative majority in recent years chip away their power.

-She noted that “because the union took “affirmative steps to endanger Glacier’s property” rather than “reasonable precautions to mitigate the risk” the conduct at issue is not protected by the National Labor Relations Act.”
+Because “the union took affirmative steps to endanger Glacier’s property,” rather than “reasonable precautions to mitigate the risk,” the conduct at issue is arguably “not protected by the” National Labor Relations Act, Barrett wrote.

 Chief Justice John Roberts and Justices Sonia Sotomayor, Elena Kagan and Brett Kavanaugh joined Barrett’s opinion.